The HUMAN Festival is a multifaceted series of events united by the concept of reflecting on the present days and the experience of migration.

 The festival's mission is to provide a platform for open dialogue to all those who seek it, creating a space where everyone can share their perspectives, find support, and draw inspiration.

-The festival will take place from March to April 2024 in Tbilisi.
+The festival took place from March to April 2024 in Tbilisi.

 Den Batuev